SmartlyDressedGames/Unturned-Docs/Unity2018.md

 2017.4 Availability
 -------------------
-For archival purposes the 2017.4 version of the game will remain in a "unity-2017" beta branch.
+For archival purposes the 2017.4 version of the game will remain in a "unity-2017.4" beta branch.

 Platforms
 ---------

 Linux 32-bit and MacOS 32-bit have been removed, and of course 64-bit versions will always be available.
 Servers that were still using the outdated Linux 32-bit depot should update to the 64-bit Linux dedicated server.

+Headless server files have been removed from the player Linux depot, and are instead only in the dedicated server Linux depot.
+Windows headless mode is now supported in 2018.4, and is enabled for the Windows dedicated server depot.

 Game Changes
 ------------